28th Illinois Infantry Regiment: Service

-Starting January 10th, 1863, the 28th Illinois Infantry were posted as guards along railroad lines near the town of Colliersville.
-From May 11th to 14th, the 28th moved to Vicksburg, Mississippi, and then served in the now-abandoned settlement of Grand Gulf.
-From June 11th to 4th, the 28th sieged Vicksburg.
+Starting January 10, 1863, the 28th Illinois Infantry were posted as guards along railroad lines near the town of Colliersville.
+From May 11 to 14, the 28th moved to Vicksburg, Mississippi, and then served in the now-abandoned settlement of Grand Gulf.
+From June 11 to 4, the 28th sieged Vicksburg.
 The result of this siege was a victory on Independence Day, simultaneous with, and often overshadowed by the Union victory at Gettysburg.

-From July 5th to 10th, the 28th Illinois infantry continued to Jackson, the capital of Mississippi, and sieged the city until the 17th.
+From July 5 to 10, the 28th Illinois infantry continued to Jackson, the capital of Mississippi, and sieged the city until the 17th.
 Next, the 28th returned to and occupied Vicksburg.
-On August 15th, the 28th moved to Natchez.
-From September 1st to 7th, there was an expedition to Harrisonburg, Louisiana.
+On August 15, the 28th moved to Natchez.
+From September 1 to 7, there was an expedition to Harrisonburg, Louisiana.

-On January 4th, 1864, the 28th Illinois Infantry veteranized.
+On January 4, 1864, the 28th Illinois Infantry veteranized.
 Some who had enlisted for a 3-year term did not re-enlist when their term expired this year.
 New enlistees were recruited to replace those who did not re-enlist.

-The regiment was furloughed from May 18th until July 8th.
+The regiment was furloughed from May 18 until July 8.

-From August 4th to 6th, there was an expedition to Gillespie's Plantation, on the Black Bayou.
-From September 9th to 22nd, an expedition to Buck's Ferry resulted in skirmishes there.
+From August 4 to 6, there was an expedition to Gillespie's Plantation, on the Black Bayou.
+From September 9 to 22, an expedition to Buck's Ferry resulted in skirmishes there.
 From the 26th to the 30th, there was an expedition to the Louisiana village of Sicily Island.
-From October 4th to 8th, there was an expedition to the Homachita River.
+From October 4 to 8, there was an expedition to the Homachita River.
 From the 10th to the 12th, the 28th Illinois Infantry moved to Morganza, Louisiana.
-Following this, the 28th continued to the mouth of White River from November 3rd to 7th.
+Following this, the 28th continued to the mouth of White River from November 3 to 7.
 From the 20th to the 22nd, the 28th returned to and then occupied Memphis, Tennessee.
-There was an expedition back to the city of Moscow, Tennessee from December 21th to 31st.
+There was an expedition back to the city of Moscow, Tennessee from December 21 to 31.

 In October 1864, the now veteranized, consolidated 28th Illinois Infantry was moved to the 3rd Brigade, 2nd Division, 19th Army Corps, Department of the Gulf.
 In December, 1st Brigade, Reserve Corps, Military Division West Mississippi.
-In February of 1865, 1st Brigade, 3rd Division.
+In February 1865, 1st Brigade, 3rd Division.

-In the beginning of 1865, January 3rd to 6th, the 28th Illinois Infantry moved to Kennersville, Louisiana.
-From February 12th to 15th, the 28th continued to New Orleans.
+In the beginning of 1865, January 3 to 6, the 28th Illinois Infantry moved to Kennersville, Louisiana.
+From February 12 to 15, the 28th continued to New Orleans.
 On the 17th, a campaign was mounted against the defenses of Mobile, Alabama.
-Beginning March 26th, the 28th sieged the city of Spanish Fort and the fort of Fort Blakely.
+Beginning March 26, the 28th sieged the city of Spanish Fort and the fort of Fort Blakely.
 The fort was captured on the 9th.
-On April 12th, the 28th Illinois Infantry occupied Mobile.
+On April 12, the 28th Illinois Infantry occupied Mobile.

-After the war, in July 1865 the consolidated 28th was moved to the Department of Texas until its dissolution in March of 1866.
+After the war, in July 1865 the consolidated 28th was moved to the Department of Texas until its dissolution in March 1866.

-By July 3rd, 1865, the 28th Illinois Infantry moved to Brazos Santiago, Texas.
-By July 7th, the 28th continued to Clarksville.
-By August 3rd, the 28th occupied Brownsville, where they served until being mustered out on March 15th, 1866.
+By July 3, 1865, the 28th Illinois Infantry moved to Brazos Santiago, Texas.
+By July 7, the 28th continued to Clarksville.
+By August 3, the 28th occupied Brownsville, where they served until being mustered out on March 15, 1866.